The Grove Nov 2015

 The colours of changing mopane leaves frame a friend, an ele bull, dusted in red, pauses mid-stride to contemplate, the sunset shining through the deck in the background.

-This is my insight into this world, living within the territories of so many animals and under ancient trees, vast open skies and having hardened bare feet, walking in the footsteps of the giants.
+This blog is my insight and journal of this little piece of the world, the open skies and timeless days living within the territories of so many different animals, under ancient trees, surrounded by vast, untouched bushveld, with hardened bare feet, walking in the footsteps of the giants.
 A living world that sustains me and makes me want to see another day.

 Circa 2019

 Life, however, has a way of disrupting utopia.
 In 2017, in a very short time span, I endured several severe medical setbacks that forced me to leave my beloved paradise and seek life-saving treatment abroad.
-The country that I had loved so deeply, promoted wholeheartedly and bled for, refused me life-saving dialysis after my transplanted kidney failed, and were it not for my Jewish heritage, in which Israel’s welcome was, in itself, a gift of life and life-saving treatment, my days would have ended with the end of that year.
+The country that I had loved so deeply, promoted wholeheartedly and bled for, refused me life-saving dialysis after my transplanted kidney failed, and were it not for my Jewish heritage, in which Israel’s welcome was, in itself, a gift of life and life-saving treatment, my days would have ended by the end of that year.

-And I’ll be continuing to write about more recent times and my life in a strange country, with whatever of nature I can find here.
+Here are some of those life experiences.
+From my life, living from elemoment to elemoment in the African bush, but also, about more recent times and my life in a strange country, with whatever of nature I can find here.

-~Marc Weiner
+~Marc Weiner~

 Marc Weiner